lidudu810/HW1/README.md

 # HW1
-Name:Chengyi Li
+Name:

-Github Account name: lidudu810
+Github Account name:

 How many hours did it take you to complete this assignment (estimate)?
-5hr

 Did you collaborate with any other students/TAs/Professors?
 If so, tell us who and in what capacity.
 - one per row, add more if needed
-Zhanpeng Tong

 Did you use any external resources (you do not have to cite in class material)?
 (Cite them below)